-Preliminary Examination for Doctoral Students
+Preliminary Examination

-The preliminary exam refers to all examinations that are prerequisites to admission to candidacy.
+Preliminary exam refers to all examinations that are prerequisite to the admission to doctoral candidacy.
 The student's major department and their advisory committee may require qualifying, cumulative, or other types of examinations at any time deemed desirable.
 These examinations are entirely at the discretion of the department and the student's advisory committee.

-A preliminary examination is required.
 The preliminary examination for a doctoral student shall be given no earlier than a date at which the student is within 6 credit hours of completion of the formal coursework on the degree plan (i.e., all coursework on the degree plan except 681, 684, 690, 691, 692, 693, 695, 697, 791, or other graduate courses specifically designated as S/U in the course catalog).
 The student should complete the Preliminary Examination no later than the end of the semester following the completion of the formal coursework on the degree plan.